 Selection of Students

-The Counseling Program, Department of Educational Psychology, has a once a year admission policy.
+The Counselor Education and Counseling Psychology Program, Department of Educational Psychology, admits students once per year.
 The deadline for application for admission for the subsequent fall semester is December 1st.
-Students are notified concerning their application status by January 30th.
-Students are required to respond to the program’s offer of admission by February 15th.
+Students are notified concerning their application status by February 15th.
+Students are required to respond to the program’s offer of admission by April 15th.

-Because the focus of the program is to prepare school counselors to work with poor and minority youth, we are attempting to attract a student body of graduate students that matches the diversity of the student bodies found within urban public schools.
+Because the focus of the program is to prepare school counselors to work with poor and minority youth, we attract a student body of graduate students that matches the diversity of the students found within urban public schools.
 Once a student is admitted to the program, the attrition rate is lower than 5% and is generally due to a student’s change of aspirations, career goals, or personal reasons.

-The Department of Educational Psychology has a limited number of graduate assistantships and tuition waivers for School Counseling students, and occasionally students are able to secure paid internships during their final year in the program.
+The Department of Educational Psychology has a limited number of graduate assistantships and tuition waivers for School Counseling students, and occasionally students are able to secure paid internships.

-Each student, upon formal admission to the program, is assigned an advisor who assists the student in developing his/her plan of study.
+Each student, upon formal admission to the program, is assigned an advisor who assists the student in developing their plan of study.
 During the second semester in the program, students select an advisory committee consisting of two associate advisors and the major advisor, to advise and direct their course of study.
-Students are at liberty to change their advisory committee, if in the opinion of the student his/her committee is not viable to enable the student to achieve his/her goals.